BFL-lab/Mfannot/README.md

 The output of MFannot is listings of gene coordinates either in [Sequin format](https://www.ncbi.nlm.nih.gov/Sequin/), a format that can be directly loaded into NCBI sequence submission tools, or in [Masterfile](http://megasun.bch.umontreal.ca/ogmp/masterfile/intro.html) format (computer-parsible as well as human-readable; annotations embedded into the FASTA sequence).

-This package is based on activities of the OGMP (Organelle Genome Megasequencing Project, Département de Biochimie, Université de Montréal, circa 1990-1998) and further developed since then by the labs of B.F.
-Lang and G. Burger.
+This package is based on activities of the OGMP (Organelle Genome Megasequencing Project, Département de Biochimie, Université de Montréal, circa 1990-1998) and further developed since then by the labs of [B.F.
+Lang](https://biochimie.umontreal.ca/en/department/professors/franz-bernd-lang/) and [G. Burger](https://biochimie.umontreal.ca/en/department/professors/gertraud-burger/).

 ## Installation

 **Note**: At this point the installation of MFannot is only possible on Unix systems (e.g. Ubuntu and CentOS).
-However, you can use the [Docker container](https://hub.docker.com/r/nbeck/mfannot) of MFannot to run it on MacOS and Windows.

 #### BioPerl